jimmysway/jimmysway/README.md

 **`Engineer | Developer | Photographer | Reader `**

-I'm a Software Engineer from Melbourne, Australia but I'm currently based in Boston, Massachusetts.
-I specialise in DevOps, Data Engineer, MLOps, Kubernetes and Observability.
+I'm a Software Engineer from Melbourne, Australia, but I'm currently based in Boston, Massachusetts.
+I recently got my bachelor's degree in Computer Engineering with a concentration in Machine Learning from Boston University.
+I specialise in DevOps, Data Engineering, MLOps, Kubernetes and Observability.
 On and off, I work as a freelancer full-stack web developer, designing web apps and websites for small businesses, non-profits and local clinics.

 <p align="center">
   <a href="mailto:suij2003@gmail.com">